Lighting

 Halogen IR - these are up to 30% more efficient than standard incandescents.
 The tricks is that the quartz capsule that holds the halogen has a special coating that reflects infrared (IR) back to the filament, allowing it to operate at the necessary temperature using less power.
 Because these are more efficient, you buy them by the lumens needed, not watts used.

 Fluorescent types - there are two general types: hot cathode and cold cathode.
 In either case, current flows thru the bulb, exciting atoms of mercury vapor, which in turn emit UV light, which in turn hits the phosphor coatings on the glass to emit visible light.
 In the hot cathode type, electrons are release by the heat, in cold cathode is its a combination of heat and voltage.
-The cold cathode versions are longer lasting, but generally used only is special applications, like exit signs and LCD backlights.
+The cold cathode versions are longer lasting, but generally less efficient and used only is special applications, like exit signs and LCD backlights.
 While old bulbs used a single phosphor that produced a very greenish light, new ones use multiple phosphors.
 The color temperature and CRI are dependent on what mix of phosphors are used.
 Newer CFLs use a much better mix than older ones.

 Fluorescent bulbs require a ballast, which is a circuit used to operate them.
 This circuit must "start" the bulb, which is to get the initial flow of electrons going off the cathode, and then maintain the proper flow.
 In a cold cathode bulb, a high voltage is also needed.
 Older bulbs used magnetic ballasts that often hummed, buzzed and produced a flickering light, while newer ones use electronic ballasts that have none of these problems.
 There is, however, often a delay of 1-2 minutes before the bulb reaches full brightness, which is the time it takes to fully heat the cathode up.